bdibon/books-to-scrape/README.md

 These will be stored in a different CSV file for each category: `output_dir/Category Name.csv`.
 By default `output_dir=report`, it can be changed by passing an argument to the script `./script custom_dir`.

-The script will also download the cover image of each book in the `output_dir/images` folder, images name will be formatted as follows `upc_category.jpeg`.
+The script will also download the cover image of each book in the `output_dir/images` folder, images name will be formatted as follows `category_upc.jpeg`.

 ## How to run it